 ATTENDANCE: Attendance and effort are highly important for success in this course.
-Any student having more than 3 absences in the class stands a chance of automatically being dropped from this course with a grade of F. The only exception will be a medical emergency for which proper documentation, as deemed appropriate by the professor, will be needed.
+Any student having more than 3 absences or missing more than 3 assignments (exams, quizzes, homework) in the class stands a chance of automatically being dropped from this course with a grade of F. The only exception will be a medical emergency for which proper documentation, as deemed appropriate by the professor, will be needed.